 This guideline supports IALA Recommendation R0203 Definitions of Marine Signal Lights Terms of Measurements [1].
 The main body provides further explanations, diagrams and examples to the recommendations given in R0203.
 They will cover the measurements as well as both processing and presentation of results.
 These sections are intended for measurement operators with some experience.

 An appendix contains further information including introductory topics, aimed at those newer to light measurement, and more detailed topics to assist readers in obtaining accurate and precise measurements.
 However, it is unfeasible for a single document to transfer all knowledge and skills required.
 It is recommended that measurement personnel complete dedicated training courses and read additional material.

-Marine Signal Lights Terms of Measurement
+DEfinitions

-Standard Measurement Conditions
+Standard measurement conditions

-Measurement Geometry
+measurement geometry

 R0203 recommends an X-Y coordinate system.
 This system is illustrated in Figure 1.
 The system has the following characteristics:

 The coordinates at the datum position are X = 0° and Y = 0°.